herrsmitty8128/PayrollCostingAudit/README.md

 ### Step 2: Update the config.json file that accompanies _PayrollCostingAudit_.

 The config.json file is a file that contains the information necessary for the processing of _PayrollCostingAudit_.
 The file uses Javascript Object Notation ("JSON") file format.
 Please refer to https://www.w3schools.com/js/js_json.asp for a tutorial about the JSON format.
+The value of each field in the file described below must be valid before _PayrollCostingAudit_ can be executed.

-- "Name Substitutions"
+- "Name Substitutions": A set of name:value pairs used to replace an element's name with another name.
+This is useful in situations where elements in the payroll register do not have a one-to-one relationship with elements on the costing register.
-- "Input Files"
+- "Input Files": A list of the full path and filename of all the input files.
+Input files should consist of one or more detail payroll registers and one or more detailed costing registers.
-- "Output File"
+- "Output File": The full path and filename of the outputfile that will contain the results of the audit.
-- "Local Install Paths"
+- "Local Install Paths": A list of one or more paths to the directory(ies) where local user installation of Python modules are located.
+These paths are added to the Python interpreter's environment paths to ensure that it can locate any user specific installations of Python modules.
-- "Elements File"
+- "Elements File": The full path and filename of the elements file (described in step 1, above) in CSV format using ANSI encoding.

 Here is an example of the config.json file as viewed with a text editor: